MGBI/rancher-portus/README.md

 cp shared_vars.env.template shared_vars.env
 edit shared_vars.env

-// Add variables to the public or secrets ones edit rancher-compose.sh
+// Add templates for the public variables edit .env.rancher.tmpl
+// And create secret files in `create_secrets_files` function edit prod-compose.sh
 ```
-As you can see, rancher-compose.sh manages the environment variables:
+As you can see, prod-compose.sh manages the environment variables:
 * Public environment variables will be saved in `.env.rancher` file.
 * Secret environment variables will be saved in separate files in `secrets` directory.

 ### Containers deployment on Rancher
 (after Environment variables setup)

+Remember to start Rancher Secrets from Catalog before the deployment!

-Use your Rancher Account API Key (it can be shared between projects in different
+To deploy use your Rancher Account API Key (it can be shared between projects
-environments as well) or create a new one:
+in different environments as well) or create a new one:

 Open the Rancher GUI and click in the top panel `API` → `Keys` and then click
 `Add Account API Keys`.